Dermal equivalent

 The dermal equivalent, also known as dermal replacement or neodermis, is an in vitro model of the dermal layer of skin.
 There is no specific way of forming a dermal equivalent, however the first dermal equivalent was constructed by seeding dermal fibroblasts into a collagen gel.
 This gel may then be allowed to contract as a model of wound contraction.
 This collagen gel contraction assay may be used to screen for treatments which promote or inhibit contraction and thus affect the development of a scar.
 Other cell types may be incorporated into the dermal equivalent to increase the complexity of the model.
 For example, keratinocytes may be seeded on the surface to create a skin equivalent, or macrophages may be incorporated to model the inflammatory phase of wound healing.

 A number of commercial dermal equivalents with different compositions and development methods are available.
 These include Integra, AlloDerm, and Dermagraft, among others.

 Purpose

 Autotransplantation has been common practice for treating individuals who have a need for skin transplants.
-However, there is the issue of needing repeated grafts or transplants for patients with serious injuries such as burn victims, leading to numerous problems including lack of supply of the skin, preservation, and the possibility if disease transmission.
+However, there is the issue of needing repeated grafts or transplants for patients with serious injuries such as burn victims, leading to numerous problems including lack of supply of the skin, preservation, and the possibility of disease transmission.
 Thus, this prompted for the development of various techniques to create artificial skin, including dermal equivalents.

 Now, the use of dermal equivalents has expanded from burn wounds to other areas such as various reconstructive surgeries and treatment of chronic wounds.